Table of Contents

 Pro tip: Water this plant when at least 2-3 inches of the soil has dried out – this will prevent overwatering.

-Another method is to do the soak and dry method.
+Another method is to do the soak-and-dry method.
 This works well for Kalanchoe succulents.

 First off, it is recommended to use a terracotta or clay pot with at least one drainage hole to ensure good drainage.